yizhu2000/suproxy/readme.md

 Each upstream must include IP,Port.
 Whereas ID and GID are optional fields, ID stands for identifier of this upstream server, GID stands for the group this server belongs. these two fields can be obtained from event handler.

-One can easily write its own balancer by implementing getBest and blame methods.
+One can easily write its own balancer by implementing **getBest** and **blame** methods.
 Refer balancer.balancer.lua for more information.

 ## Session Info and Session Management

-SuProxy wil maintain session context includes: server IP,server port, client IP, client port, connect time,username and some processor specific attributes like client version or connect string.
+SuProxy maintains session context includes: server IP,server port, client IP, client port, connect time,username and some processor specific attributes like client version or connect string.
 Below is the session context of SSH2 processor:

 ```json
  {